Table of Contents Show

 Compared to punk rock, post-punk had a more reserved writing style.
-With bands like Depeche mode and R.E.M, who roped in the traditional structure of bands, appealing primarily to college students.
-They provided a different direction, coming to shape as alternative rock.
+With bands like Depeche Mode and R.E.M, who roped in the traditional structure of bands, appealing primarily to college students.
+They provided a different direction, coming into shape as alternative rock.

 This was a modern emergence of rock music which is still prevalent.
 The type can be seen as a mix of punk and poppy elements – pop-punk ( a separate style of the ’90s), moving from college crowds to local music stations.

 Famous bands include Nirvana to those acquiring international fame like Coldplay (their massive success accounts for them being an inspiration and collaborating with one of the world’s biggest boy bands – BTS).